 Blocked Tear Ducts

-Newborn eye discharge is usually the most noticeable symptom that worries parents right away.
-The blockage is usually a result of the failure of the ducts to open properly during fetal development.
+A newborn eye discharge is usually the most noticeable symptom that worries parents right away.
+The blockage tends to be a result of the failure of the ducts to open properly during fetal development.
 Most cases of blocked tear ducts resolve on their own within a few months without any treatment.

 However, if the condition persists, the eye doctor may recommend a special type massage of the tear ducts and antibiotics eye drops to prevent eye infections.
 If the pressure massage does not help with the symptoms, surgical treatment is the next option.